andrewsunglaekim/event-loop-workshop/readme.md

 Now this particular process took an... infinity amount of time.
 In that time, we couldn't click the button again the gif stopped animating.
 But we, as developers, constantly need to use things that take an unknown or large amount of time.
 In the era of UI, even 500ms is far too long to block anything.

-We'll dig into why this gif froze later in the workshop.

 ### The Solution (5/30)

 Asynchronous programming.
-With async programming, we can delegate a `task` to be completed later.
+With async programming, we can defer functionality to another api and create a `task` to be completed later based on the result.
 Go do this thing, and then when you're done with the thing, we'll tell you what to do next.

 ### [Concurrency model](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop)
 We can do asynchronous behavior within javascript because of the "event loop".
 You can think of the "event loop" as an infinite loop that waits until code needs to be run.